FDOT District Four - Palm Beach Header Image

 S.R.
 710/Beeline Highway from south of Haverhill Road to north of Jog Road will have one outside southeast-bound lane closed from 8 p.m. until 6 a.m., Sunday through Thursday, to safely facilitate demolition activities.

 The S.R.
-710/Beeline Highway northwest ramp to eastbound Northlake Boulevard has been temporarily closed to safely facilitate this phase of construction and is anticipated to reopen in Fall 2025.
+710/Beeline Highway northwest ramp to eastbound Northlake Boulevard has been temporarily closed to safely facilitate this phase of construction and is anticipated to reopen in Spring 2026.
 During this closure, motorists can continue on S.R.
 710/Beeline Highway and turn right at the light to access eastbound Northlake Boulevard.

 Detour: